Riderless Horse Memorial Ceremony

-The Consort carries a black tassel to the Riderless Horse
+The Crown carries a black tassel to the Riderless Horse

 - Therefore do We, , hereby recognize .

-The Consort attaches the tassel on the caparison.
+The Crown attaches the tassel on the caparison.

 The Herald reads the name of each person who has passed as the tassel is attached